MetOffice/simulation-systems/source/WorkingPractices/gh_dev_init.rst

     In git you do not need to commit all modified files unlike in svn/fcm.
 It is also possible to only commit certain parts of a modified file.
 For more information see the relevant man page, ``man git add``.

-Finally, you may want to push any commits stored in your local clone.
+Finally, you may want to push any commits stored in your local clone back to the remote source.

 .. code-block::